nsrau/azure-docs.it-it/articles/service-fabric/service-fabric-cluster-security-update-certs-azure.md

 <properties
-   pageTitle="Aggiungere, eseguire il rollover e rimuovere i certificati usati in un cluster Service Fabric in Azure | Microsoft Azure" description="Descrive come caricare un certificato di cluster secondario ed eseguire il rollover del vecchio certificato primario." services="service-fabric" documentationCenter=".net" authors="ChackDan"
+   pageTitle="Add , rollover and remove certificates used in a Service Fabric cluster in Azure | Microsoft Azure" description="Describes how to upload a secondary cluster certificate and then rollover the old primary certificate." services="service-fabric" documentationCenter=".net" authors="ChackDan"